-To complement the display of Trace at the Hirshhorn, Ai Weiwei has created a new 360-degree wallpaper installation entitled The Plain Version of the Animal That Looks Like a Llama but Is Really an Alpaca.
+To complement the display of Trace at the Hirshhorn, Ai Weiwei created a new 360-degree wallpaper installation entitled The Plain Version of the Animal That Looks Like a Llama but Is Really an Alpaca.
 At first glance, the repeating graphic pattern looks merely decorative, but a closer inspection reveals surveillance cameras, handcuffs, and Twitter bird logos, which allude to Ai Weiwei’s tweets challenging authority.
-Together, both massive works span nearly 700 linear feet around the Hirshhorn’s second floor Outer Ring galleries.
+Together, both massive works spanned nearly 700 linear feet around the Hirshhorn’s second-floor Outer Ring galleries.

-Trace will be joined by a new work—a monumental wallpaper installation called The Plain Version of the Animal that Looks Like a Llama but is Really an Alpaca.
+Trace was joined by a new work—a monumental wallpaper installation called The Plain Version of the Animal That Looks Like a Llama but Is Really an Alpaca.
 The intricate graphic is a lavish, rococo print of Twitter birds, surveillance cameras, handcuffs, chains, and alpacas, images of both expression and control.
-It will span the continuous 700-foot perimeter of the exhibition’s exterior wall.
-On view near the exhibition entrance will be The Animal that Looks Like a Llama but is Really an Alpaca, a gold graphic wall treatment that uses similar imagery but employs lavish color to create a tromp l’oeil effect.
-Those who look closely will be rewarded with an image of Ai Weiwei himself hidden within the pattern.
+It spanned the continuous 700-foot perimeter of the exhibition’s exterior wall.
+On view near the exhibition entrance was The Animal That Looks Like a Llama but Is Really an Alpaca, a gold graphic wall treatment that used similar imagery but employed lavish color to create a tromp l’oeil effect.
+Those who looked closely were rewarded with an image of Ai Weiwei himself hidden within the pattern.

 LEGO® is a trademark of the LEGO Group, which does not sponsor, authorize, or endorse this program.

-Ai Weiwei: Trace at Hirshhorn has been made possible through generous support from the Sidney E. Frank Foundation, Peggy and Ralph Burnet, and Ken Grossinger and Micheline Klagsbrun.
+Ai Weiwei: Trace at Hirshhorn was made possible through generous support from the Sidney E. Frank Foundation, Peggy and Ralph Burnet, and Ken Grossinger and Micheline Klagsbrun.
 The Museum received additional funding from the Hirshhorn International Council and the Hirshhorn Collectors’ Council.